 If you’re a fan of apricots, you’ll love the Gold Kist Apricot Tree.
-These apricots fruit early in the season, even earlier than most fruits in general.
+These apricots fruit early in the season, even earlier than most.

 Fortunately, you may enjoy apricots right in your backyard or even the front.
 And care is relatively simple, as long as the tree gets enough sunlight and a relatively ideal amount of water.

 Looking to buy a gold kist apricot tree?
 Check availability.